sdecoret - stock.adobe.com

 More an opportunity than a challenge

 This aligns with Cabella’s view that the GDPR should be seen as more of an opportunity than a challenge for business, especially for larger, well-resourced organisations such as IBM.

-“I acknowledge that GDPR can be challenging for small and medium-sized organisations, but above all, I see it as an opportunity for transformation, accelerating innovation and for rebuilding trust between companies and individuals,” she said.
+“I acknowledge that GDPR can be challenging for small and medium-sized organisations, but above all, I see it as an opportunity for transformation, accelerating innovation and for rebuilding trust between companies and individuals,” she says.

 As former executive sponsor for gender diversity in IBM Italy and active contributor to developing initiatives to support the awareness and leadership of women in IBM, Cabella believes there is a good gender balance in privacy in IBM and the industry in general.

-“There are many organisations whose DPOs and CPOs are women, and I feel honoured to be the third woman in IBM to hold the role of CPO and to be selected to be the first DPO for the company,” she said, adding that gender diversity is a reality at IBM, not merely an aspiration.
+“There are many organisations whose DPOs and CPOs are women, and I feel honoured to be the third woman in IBM to hold the role of CPO and to be selected to be the first DPO for the company,” she says, adding that gender diversity is a reality at IBM, not merely an aspiration.

-However, there is more to be done in the industry in removing the barriers to roles in tech companies for women, she said, but privacy is set to lead the way because women in privacy have already shown their ability to deal with technical issues.
+However, there is more to be done in the industry in removing the barriers to roles in tech companies for women, she says, but privacy is set to lead the way because women in privacy have already shown their ability to deal with technical issues.

 It is the fact that privacy involves the rights of individuals and therefore combines technical with emotional and ethical issues that Cabella believes is one of the main reasons why more women have been attracted to careers in privacy than roles that are purely technical.

-This underlines the importance of programmes aimed at nurturing technical skills in women and removing any real or perceived barriers, she said, because at IBM, where such programmes are well established, there is a fair representation of women in information security roles, while they are poorly represented in the security industry as a whole.
+This underlines the importance of programmes aimed at nurturing technical skills in women and removing any real or perceived barriers, she says, because at IBM, where such programmes are well established, there is a fair representation of women in information security roles, while they are poorly represented in the security industry as a whole.